 The Records Division consists of five full-time civilian employees.
-Included in this count are three full-time Law Enforcement Records Specialists, one full-time Lead Law Enforcement Records Specialist and a full-time Administrative Services Manager.
-These employees play a vital role in the financial, human resources, personnel and records management functions of the Sheriff’s Office.
+Included in this count are three Law Enforcement Records Specialists, one Lead Law Enforcement Records Specialist and the Administrative Services Manager.
+These employees play a vital role in the financial, human resources, personnel, and records management functions of the Sheriff’s Office.

 The Law Enforcement Records Specialists are responsible for a wide range of duties, including but not limited to:

 - Handling docketing and processing of all criminal and civil process.

 - Preparing records and legal documents in the collection of civil and criminal process.

 - Extracting data from the Records Management System (RMS) and preparing statistical data for the office.

 - Reviewing and approving incident reports for patrol, detectives, and corrections.

 - Preparing State/County reports for the office, as needed.

 - Maintaining crash and incident reports, requests for training, and civil process records on a daily basis.

 - Assisting in the maintenance of data in criminal cases and preparation of files for trial.